Adrianne Wortzel: Career

-Wortzel has taught at many art educational institutions, including the School of Visual Arts in New York and the Cooper Union.
-As of 2025, she is a professor emerita in the Departments of Entertainment Technology and Emerging Media Technologies at the New York City College of Technology, after teaching there as a professor from 1998 to 2015.
-In 2000, she founded StudioBlueLab,(first called the Robotic Renaissance Project and initially funded by the National Science Foundation).
+From 1995 to 2015 Wortzel taught interdisciplinary design and engineering courses, combining art and technology.
+She taught at the School of Visual Arts, the Graduate Film Department at NYU and at The Cooper Union in New York City in both the Art and Engineering Schools.
+As of 2015, she is a professor emerita in the Departments of Entertainment Technology and Emerging Media Technologies at the New York City College of Technology; teaching there as a Professor from 1998 to 2015.
+In 2000, she founded StudioBlueLab, (first called the Robotic Renaissance Project,nfunded by the National Science Foundation; an award where she was a co-principal investigator).